pain64/true-sql/documentation.md

 ###### NB:

 ## DB constraint violation checks
-Here an example how you can wrap all exceptions that may arise at DataSourceW or ConnectionW
+Here an example how you can wrap all SQLException's that may arise at DataSourceW or ConnectionW:

 ```java
 import net.truej.sql.ConstraintViolationException;